 This was appreciated as good input toward increasing conformance bitstream coverage.

 It was again discussed if the conformance part should better be informative (TR) – see previous discussion under AHG5 report.
 One concern that had been raised before was less visibility on the ITU site, as it would have a different number than the main spec.
 It was however commented that on the ITU site, the conformance tests could perhaps be called “test vectors”.
 Some experts expressed the opinion that implementers might consider an informative conformance spec less relevant.
 On the other hand, compliance with streams from a normative spec is not giving a full proof about a decoder’s compliance with all aspects of a spec.
 Generally, a TR would develop more dynamic development.
 In general, no serious concerns were raised against defining a non-normative conformance.

-Revisit for a decision (also for software).
+This was further discussed in session 23 at 0750 on 16 October (GJS & JRO).

+Considering the type of publication processing in the parent bodies, it was agreed to proceed with CD (not convert the plan to TR) for conformance and reference software.

 Software development (5 - closed)